krcs/restart-smartcard/README.md

 Powershell script for reinstalling smartcard drivers.

 I use this script when I need to switch between gpg and opensc.
-When using openvpn (opensc) and authentication in ssh (gpg) I don't need to disconnect and reconnect my yubikey every time.
+When using openvpn (opensc) and authentication in ssh (gpg) I don't need to disconnect and reconnect my smartcard every time.

 Tested with yubikey and nitrokey.

 #### Requirements